 This feature can also read your messages out loud.
-Just click play and reading will begin from the top of your message unless you select another start point.
+Just click play, and reading will begin from the top of your message unless you select another start point.
 You can adjust playback speed with the slider.

 19. Download Meeting Transcriptions

-Meeting notes can be useful, but taking them can be a chore.
+Meeting notes can be useful, but taking them can be a major chore.

 With Microsoft Teams, you don’t have to!
 Once the recording of your meeting is ready, click on the ellipsis and open your video in Microsoft Stream.
-Open the next ellipsis you see and click on Update Video Details.
+Open the next ellipsis you see, and click on Update Video Details.
 Choose the Video Language section, click Autogenerate a caption file and click Update.

-20. Chat with Non-Users From Within Teams
+20. Chat With Non-Users From Within Teams

-This feature does require you to sign up with a Mio account, but then you’ll be able to seamlessly message clients and your external contacts who are on Slack or Webex, and with GIFs, emojis, and message functionality.
+A great feature of Teams is being able to message others on different platforms like Slack or Cisco Webex.
+This feature does require you to sign up with a Mio account, but then you’ll be able to seamlessly message clients and your external contacts who are on Slack or Webex, and with GIFs, emojis and message functionality.